Using the Ksplice Uptrack API Commands

 To view the API username and API key, sign in to https://status-ksplice.oracle.com and then select the Settings tab.
 You can also optionally set these so that you don't need to specify them each time you run a command.
 See Setting the API Username and Key Variables.

-The UUID of a registered system is stored in /var/lib/uptrack/uuid
+The UUID of a registered system is stored in /var/lib/uptrack/uuid on the

 system.
-An example of a UUID is e82ba0ae-ad0a-4b92-a776-62b502bfd29d
+An example of a UUID is e82ba0ae-ad0a-4b92-a776-62b502bfd29d.

 uptrack-api-describe